 Why is a Brand Style Guide important?

-There’s a tone of confusion about what makes a Brand Style Guide so important to Product Design, and what is its brand value.
-As previously mentioned, this document is important because it helps to communicate your brand in a consistent way across all platforms and channels.
+There’s a ton of confusion about what makes a Brand Style Guide so important to Product Design and what is its brand value.
+As previously mentioned, this document is important because it helps to communicate your brand consistently across all platforms and channels.

-When creating your Brand Style Guide, you can choose to have a basic overview of the brand, or a very detailed and comprehensive one.
+When creating your Brand Style Guide, you can choose to have a basic overview of the brand or a very detailed and comprehensive one.
 The important thing here is for you to spend some time and resources to create one that has a solid foundation and truly represents your brand.
 And in the future, you can always make any necessary adjustments.
-It’s not a finished product, it’s something that evolves over time, just like your brand.
+It’s not a finished product; it’s something that evolves, just like your brand.

 Key components of a Brand Style Guide

-- Overview: an overview of your brand’s history, vision, mission, and values; the rest of the guide should be a reflection of these fundamental components.
+- Overview: an overview of your brand’s history, vision, mission, and values; the rest of the guide should reflect these fundamental components.

-- Product Positioning and Tone of Voice: a quick summary about how your brand wants to be perceived by the customer.
+- Product Positioning and Tone of Voice: a quick summary of how your brand wants to be perceived by the customer.

-- Colour palette: swatches of your primary and secondary color palettes, along with color breakdowns for print and digital (Color systems CMYK, Pantone, and RGB) to make sure your brand is accurately reproduced in any medium.
+- Colour palette: swatches of your primary and secondary color palettes, along with color breakdowns for print and digital (Color systems CMYK, Pantone, and RGB) to make sure your brand and its colors are accurately reproduced in any medium.

 - Typography: you will need to specify if your brand has one typeface family or multiple ones, along with the different uses and applications.

-- Imagery: define the style of any photography or illustration that complement your logo and brand.
+- Imagery: define the style of any photography or illustration that complements your logo and brand.